A Guide to Review and Appeal Hearings

 Who can help me?

-If you are dissatisfied with the Department’s decision on disability benefits, you can contact the BPA at 1-877-228-2250 or send a secure message through My VAC Account to discuss your case.
-Some Veterans' organizations, such as the Royal Canadian Legion, also provide free representation and assistance.
+The Bureau of Pensions Advocates (BPA) is an organization that provides free legal representation to Veterans who come to the Board.
+If you are dissatisfied with the Department’s decision on disability benefits, you can contact the BPA at 1-877-228-2250 to discuss your case.
+Some organizations, like the Royal Canadian Legion, also provide free representation and help.

 Your representative will:

-• advise you on your redress options;
+• advise you on your options;

 • make an application to the Board on your behalf;